-So, every March, you see women online getting all hyped because it’s International Women’s Day, and you’re like ‘what the fuck is this?’
+So, every March, you see women online getting all excited because it’s International Women’s Day, and you’re like ‘what the fuck is this?’

-Well International Women’s Day is a day to celebrate and commemorates the women’s right movement.
+Well, International Women’s Day is a day to celebrate and commemorates the women’s rights movement.

-International Women’s Day was originally known as International Working Women’s Day, and can be dated all the way back to February 28th, 1909, when there was a gathering in N.Y.C. organized by the Socialist Party of America (and people keep saying Bernie being a socialist was a bad thing!)
+International Women’s Day was initially known as International Working Women’s Day.
+It can be dated back to February 28th, 1909, when there was a gathering in N.Y.C. organized by the Socialist Party of America (and people keep saying Bernie being a socialist was a bad thing!)

-This first observation was a remembrance of the strike on International Ladies Garment Workers Union (ILGWU).
-The ILGWU was, at one point, the largest labor union in the U.S., and for those who haven’t learned about the U.S. Industrial Revolution in history classes, labor unions were a huge fucking deal back then, but an even bigger deal was all the strikes that occurred because they weren’t treating employees correctly.
-The strike on ILGWU was “spontaneously” started by Clara Lemlich, but ended with more than 20,000 women striking.
+This first observation was a remembrance of the strike on the International Ladies Garment Workers Union (ILGWU).
+The ILGWU was, at one point, the largest labor union in the U.S. For those who haven’t learned about the U.S. Industrial Revolution in history classes, labor unions were a huge fucking deal back then, but an even bigger deal was all the strikes that occurred because they weren’t treating employees correctly.
+The strike on ILGWU was “spontaneously” started by Clara Lemlich but ended with more than 20,000 women striking.